Charmed MAAS Site Manager K8s Tutorial | 4. Deploy Temporal

 Deploy Temporal Server

-First, add another Juju model for Temporal, deploy the Temporal server k8s charm, and wait for it to enter a blocked/idle state:
+First, add another Juju model for Temporal and deploy the Temporal charms:

 juju add-model temporal